Wondering how to get things done with a toddler when he’s needy (and there’s so much to do)? Organize your days with these 5 effective tips.

 We often find ourselves multitasking constantly, don’t you think?

-When we’re with our kids, we’re thinking of the work we still need to do.
-When we’re at work or doing these tasks, we feel guilty we’re not spending more time with our kids.
-Then each time we butt heads with them, we’re secretly wishing for them to grow up already and out of this stage.
+When we’re with our kids, we’re thinking of scrubbing the pots or cleaning the toilet.
+When we’re doing these tasks, we feel guilty we’re not spending more time with our kids.
+Then each time we butt heads with them, we’re secretly wishing for them to be older children already and not so clingy.

 What if, instead of battling these multiple thoughts and feelings, we’re 100% focused on what is in front of us?

-That way, he has your complete attention and feels better equipped to play on his own.
-This will then allow you more uninterrupted time to tend to that sink or focus on work, because he’s now playing quietly nearby.
+That way, he has your complete attention and feels better equipped for independent play.
+This can then allow you more uninterrupted time to tend to that sink or focus on work because he’s now playing quietly nearby.

 Conclusion